For Those Who Think Young (film): Production

 The film began as a script called A Young Man's Fancy.
 The rights were bought by Frank Sinatra's Essex Productions.
 The title was changed in order to secure funding participation from Pepsi Cola, who changed their slogan from "Be Sociable" (which had been used since 1958) to "Now It's Pepsi For Those Who Think Young".
 Besides Pepsi, the film featured extensive product placement for Jax Clothing, Baskin-Robbins, Peter Pan swimwear, Buick and Honda.
 Sam Arkoff of AIP later called the use of the title "the most ridiculous, hidebound, stupid concept I can think of.
 To put a middle aged slogan on a youth picture.
 What kid would go to see a film called For Those Who Think Young?"

 Dolores Hart, James Darren, and Ann-Margret were all considered to star.
 Pamela Tiffin replaced Ann-Margret.

 Filming began August 14, 1963 at Paramount Studios.
 The beach scenes were shot at Mailbu Beach, all in one day.

 James Darren's character drives a 1963 Buick Riviera, designed by George Barris.

 Music

 Jerry Fielding, later famous for his television themes, composed the score for the film.

 Mack David and Jerry Livingston wrote "For Those Who Think Love", sung by James Darren over the opening credits.

 Bob Denver sings "Ho Daddy, Surf's Up" and "Ho Daddy, Surf's Up (Reprise)."

 Jimmy Griffin (later founder member of the 1970s band Bread), performs the song "I'm Gonna Walk All Over This Land", accompanied by Paul Johnson (of The Bel-Airs), Glen Grey and Richard Delvy (both of The Challengers).

+Reception

+Filmink argued "Half the film is a perfectly acceptable beach movie" but " the other half is a vehicle for unfunny comic Woody Woodbury.
+Maybe we’re being unfair.
+Put it another way: don’t miss this if you’re a big Woody Woodbury fan."